cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

 });
 </script>

-The role of GunDB in this process is to be the global archive of best individuals, notify the algorithm about a new global best and drive all the distributed swarms.
+The role of GunDB in this process is to be the global archive of best individuals, and to notify the algorithm about a new global best in order to drive all the distributed swarms.

 # GunDB in Artificial Intelligence #

-Usually when I ran costly optimizations, I would beginning my day with setting up a large population over a large search space, hit the **Start** button then carry on with my usual activities for that day and interpreted the results the next morning.
+Usually when I run costly optimizations, I would start my day by setting up a large population over a large search space, hit the **Start** button then carry on with my usual activities for that day, and then interpret the results the next morning.
-Using GunDB within this type of applications was a life-changer for me.
-I was able to run an optimization on my home desktop computer, go to the office, start another one on my mobile and laptop and see how the miracle of collective knowledge behaves.
+Using GunDB within these type of applications was a life-changer for me.
+I am now able to run an optimization on my home desktop computer, go to the office and start another one on my mobile and laptop, and then see how the miracle of collective knowledge behaves.
-At that point I was able to use multiple processing units, independent of time, space, internet connection etc. If my mobile would loose the connection for 5 minutes, at the point of reconnect, GunDB was able to sync with the *global knowledge*
+At that point, I was able to use multiple processing units, independent of time, space, and internet connection.
+If my mobile lost connection for 5 minutes, when it reconnects GunDB will sync with the *global knowledge* set.
-Another huge advantage was that I was able to run the same search with multiple algorithms: Particle Swarm, Genetic Algorithm etc. and use each one's advantage at the same time.
+Another huge advantage is that I am now able to run the same search with multiple algorithms - Particle Swarm, Genetic Algorithm etc. - and use each one's advantage at the same time.

 Here is the same optimization problem that takes advantage of GunDB global knowledge:
 How to test:

  - open a <a href="https://run.plnkr.co/plunks/0sUJjo/" target="_blank">new tab</a> with the same plunker as the one below and set them side by side
- - before enabling server integration, click on clear global best just to make sure that your population won't converge too fast
+ - before enabling server integration, click on "clear global best" just to make sure that your population won't converge too fast
- - start both (or how many tabs you opened) instances and click reset until they are attracted to different areas of the searching domain
+ - start both (or how many tabs you opened) instances and click "reset" until they are attracted to different areas of the searching domain
  - enable server integration and see how all populations are collaborating in finding the best area

 <iframe src="https://run.plnkr.co/plunks/0sUJjo/" style="margin: 0 auto;" style="width: 100%" height="400"></iframe>